-This post presents my thoughts about the pre-Markan history of the Roman congregation.
+This post presents my thoughts about the origin of the Roman congregation.
 It’s entirely top-of-my-head speculation, but of interest—I hope—because I’ve spent several years immersed in the Gospel of Mark and its adjacent texts.
 My thoughts on the origin of Mark’s congregation are consistent with the picture I paint in The Two Gospels of Mark: Performance and Text.

 Mark’s congregation was probably founded by Alexandrian emigrés to Rome.
 They brought Hebrews (written c.
 40 CE), with its idea of a heavenly high priest (Christ).
 Or they brought the idea, and acquired the text of Hebrews later.
 Over the next two centuries and perhaps beyond they continued to import both Alexandrian scholarship and Alexandrian emigrés and visitors.
-This Roman congregation probably used a solar calendar from the start–which implies that the source Alexandrian congregation had Essene roots.
-The congregation should be understood as both a religious and a social gathering place for Judeans from Alexandria.
+Their use of the solar calendar is consistent with the source Alexandrian congregation having Essene roots.
+In sum, the Roman congregation should be understood as both a religious and a social gathering place for Judeans from Alexandria.

 What the Gospel of Mark tells us about the congregation